 Section 49.30: Procedures

 - A student may appeal a disciplinary sanction assessed by the dean.
-A student and/or the dean may appeal the Hearing Officer/Discipline Committee decision to the president by following the procedures set forth in this section.
+A student and/or the dean may appeal the Discipline Committee decision to the president by following the procedures set forth in this section.

-- The appealing party must submit a written appeal (hardcopy only; no electronic submissions), stating the specific reasons for the appeal and any argument, to the president of the university, with a copy to the other party(s).
-The appeal must be stamped as received by the President's Office no later than three (3) days after the appealing party has been notified of the sanction assessed by the dean, the decision of the Discipline Committee, or the decision of the hearing officer.
-If the notice of sanction assessed by the dean, the Discipline Committee, or the decision of the hearing officer is sent by mail, the decision will be considered to have been received on the third day after the mailing, excluding any intervening Saturday or Sunday.
+- The appealing party must submit a written appeal (hardcopy only; no electronic submissions), stating the specific reasons for the appeal and any argument, to the President of the university, with a copy to the other party(s).
+The appeal must be stamped as received by the President's Office no later than three (3) days after the appealing party has been notified of the sanction assessed by the dean, the decision of the Discipline Committee, or the decision of the Hearing Officer.
+If the notice of sanction assessed by the dean, the Discipline Committee, or the decision of the Hearing Officer is sent by mail, the decision will be considered to have been received on the third day after the mailing, excluding any intervening Saturday or Sunday.
 If the decision is sent via email, the decision will be considered to have been received on the second day.
 The date of receipt will initiate the three day appeal period.
-The non-appealing party may submit a response to the appeal, which must be received by the President's Office no later than three (3) days after the receipt of the appeal with a copy to the other party.
+The non-appealing party and in sexual harassment/sexual misconduct cases, the alleged victim, may submit a response to the appeal, which must be received by the President's Office no later than three (3) days after the receipt of the appeal with a copy to the other party.

-- The appeal of the decision of the hearing officer or Discipline Committee will be reviewed solely on the basis of the official record from the hearing.
+- The appeal of the decision of the Discipline Committee or the Hearing Officer will be reviewed solely on the basis of the official record from the hearing.
 The official record will consist of the recording of the hearing, the documents received in evidence and the decision of the Discipline Committee or Hearing Officer.
 At the request of the president, the recording of the hearing will be transcribed.

 - Should the president so request, the dean shall cause the recording of the hearing to be transcribed and shall send the record to the president with a copy to the student.
-At the discretion of the president both parties may present oral arguments in an appeal from the decision of the hearing officer or Discipline Committee.
+At the discretion of the president both parties may present oral arguments in an appeal from the decision of the Discipline Committee or Hearing Officer.